junxit/us-congress-code/title-15/chapter-2/sec-44.md

 ### Termination Date of 2006 Amendment

 Pub.
 L. 109–455, § 13, Dec.
 22, 2006, 120 Stat.
 3382, as amended by Pub.
 L. 112–203, § 1, Dec.
 4, 2012, 126 Stat.
-1484, provided that: “Effective September 30, 2020, this Act [enacting sections 57b–2a, 57b–2b, 57c–1, and 57c–2 of this title, amending this section, sections 45, 46, 56, 57b–2, and 58 of this title, and section 3412 of Title 12, Banks and Banking, and enacting provisions set out as notes under this section and section 58 of this title], and the amendments made by this Act, are repealed, and any provision of law amended by this Act shall be amended to read as if this Act had not been enacted into law.”
+1484; Pub.
+L. 116–173, § 1, Oct.
+20, 2020, 134 Stat.
+837, provided that: “Effective September 30, 2027, this Act [enacting sections 57b–2a, 57b–2b, 57c–1, and 57c–2 of this title, amending this section, sections 45, 46, 56, 57b–2, and 58 of this title, and section 3412 of Title 12, Banks and Banking, and enacting provisions set out as notes under this section and section 58 of this title], and the amendments made by this Act, are repealed, and any provision of law amended by this Act shall be amended to read as if this Act had not been enacted into law.”

 ### Effective Date of 2002 Amendment